SPAGHETTI MAN

 We reached Scania.
 We counted again.

-Each truck was accounted for, ten outta ten.
+Each truck was accounted for,

-No one was missing, no manifest lied—
+No one was missing, no manifest to hide—

 Except for the one who had nobody to sign.